oldsnakenewtrik/scare-unified-dash/README.md

    cp .env.example .env
    ```
    Edit the `.env` file to add your API keys and configurations.

+   For detailed instructions on obtaining API credentials for each service, see the [API Credentials Guide](API_CREDENTIALS_GUIDE.md).

 3. Start the application using Docker Compose:
    ```